aintburak/CS50-Intro/Week02-Arrays/ProblemSet2/README.md

 5. Choose one:
    - Submit Caesar if you feel less confident.
    - Submit Substitution if you feel more confident.
-   If you submit both Caesar and Substitution, we'll consider the higher of your two scores.
+   If you submit both Caesar and Substitution, we'll consider the higher of your two scores..

-## When to Do It

-By Wednesday, January 1, 2025, at 7:59 AM GMT+3.

 ## Advice